 Jennifer Sweeney is a vice president at the National Partnership for Women & Families.
 In her role, Jennifer works with foundations, federal government leaders, health care providers, community-based organizations, consumers and others to develop and implement strategies for improving the quality, safety, efficiency and patient- and family-centeredness of the health care delivery system.
 She has extensive experience with multi-stakeholder engagement and deliberative processes, and a deep knowledge of delivery system models and quality improvement strategies aimed at achieving a more patient-centered, high quality health care system.

 Jennifer sits on the Center for Medical Technology’s Patient and Consumer Advisory Committee and the Joint Commission’s Patient and Family Advisory Board.
 She is also a frequent speaker on health care issues, with a particular focus on consumer stakeholder engagement strategies.

-Prior to joining the National Partnership for Women and Families, Jennifer was the Director of Public Policy at Business and Professional Women/USA (BPW/USA).
+Prior to joining the National Partnership for Women & Families, Jennifer was the director of public policy at Business and Professional Women/USA (BPW/USA).
 As the organization’s top policy advisor, Jennifer worked to advance BPW/USA’s agenda on Capitol Hill, throughout the executive branch, and in coalition with partners from the business, women’s, and civil rights communities.

-She holds a bachelor's degree from Union College in Schenectady, NY and a master's degree from George Washington University in Washington, D.C.
+She holds a bachelor's degree from Union College in Schenectady, N.Y., and a master's degree from the George Washington University in Washington, D.C.